canmom/canmom.github.io/_drafts/physics/2018-04-03-tsiolkovsky-rocket-equation.md

 {% capture integration %}
 You may be wondering exactly how the notation for the differential of a function, e.g. $$\color{red}{\dif f}$$, relates to the symbol used when integrating, e.g. $$\int x^2 \color{blue}{\dif x}$$.
 Can we really just slap an integration sign on and call it a day?

-When Leibniz was inventing the notation we're using here for calculus, he regarded notation like $$\dif f$$ and $$\dif x$$ to represent infinitesimal quantities: smaller than any real number, but bigger than zero.
-Later mathematicians found this concept extremely difficult to make formally rigorous, and the idea of 'a differential' [has been formalised in a number of different ways](https://en.wikipedia.org/wiki/Differential_(infinitesimal)).

-Strictly speaking, the delimiter $$\color{blue}{\dif x}$$ used in integration has nothing inherently to do with the differential of a function that we defined above.
+Strictly speaking, as we've defined it, the delimiter $$\color{blue}{\dif x}$$ used in integration has nothing inherently to do with the differential of a function that we defined above.
 However, nothing really goes wrong (at least in physics) if we treat it as the same as a differential, since when you deal with *integration by substitution* they behave the same way.
 Physicists play fast and loose with the technicalities of concepts like differentials, often much to the frustration of mathematicians who have to clean up afterwards.

 If we want to justify integrating the differential of a function, we can observe:

 $$\color{red}{\dif f} = \df{f}{x} \color{red}{\dif x}$$

-is a valid differential; additionally, thanks to the fundamental theorem of calculus, when we integrate the first derivative of a function
+is a valid differential; additionally, thanks to the fundamental theorem of calculus, when we integrate the first derivative of a (smooth, continuous) function

 $$\int_a^b \df{f}{x}\color{blue}{\dif x} = f(b) - f(a)$$

-and this turns out to be the same thing as
+it will give us the same thing as

 $$\int_{f(a)}^{f(b)} \color{blue}{\dif f}= f(b) - f(a)$$